pedrominicz/pedrominicz.github.io/logic.hs.md

 Conjunction uses the `(>>=)` for the list monad.
 For lists, `(>>=)` is equivalent to `\x f -> concat $ map f x`, which is exactly the behavior we want.
 The second predicate is applied to every output of the first.
 If the first predicate fails, there is nothing to apply to the second predicate, and an empty list is returned.
 If the second predicate fails for some input, it returns the empty list, which disappears after `concat`.

 Disjunction is simpler.
 The outputs of the first and second predicates are simply appended.
-Note that `(++)` is equivalent to depth-first search, like in Prolog.
+Note that `(++)` is equivalent to depth first search, like in Prolog.
 If the first predicate returns and infinite list, no result from the second is ever considered.

 And that is it!
 We have implemented every feature of μKanren!